tavrelkate/gaussian-elimination/README.md

 ## Contacts

-Contact me if you have any doubts or questions about this gem.
+Contact me if you have any doubts or questions about this repo.

 Email: tavrelkate@gmail.com
 Telegram: @tavrelkate